canonical/alertmanager-k8s-operator/CONTRIBUTING.md

 [used](https://github.com/prometheus/alertmanager/issues/437#issuecomment-263413632)
 instead.

-HA is achieved by providing each Alertmanager instance at least one IP address of another instance.
-The cluster would then auto-update with subsequent changes to the cluster.

 ## Known issues
 1. Adding multiple receivers of the same type (e.g. PagerDuty) is not very scalable, due to the nature of the `juju config` command.
 This is likely to improve in the future by using integrator